 25. Zythos VAP (Rhodes island)

 Having a greek beer in the middle of the hot summer on a Greek island is definitely an experience not to be missed.
-There are lots of microbreweries in Greece that produce excellent beers with very unique aromas and flavors and there is no shortage of variety, so there will definitely be a greek beer for you.
+There are lots of microbreweries in Greece and many greek beer brands that produce excellent beers with very unique aromas and flavors and there is no shortage of variety, so there will definitely be a beer for you.
 By combining these unique beers with an epic greek meal you will be achieving an excellent gastronomical level of pleasure and greek-ness.
 Ya Mas !
 (Cheers! in greek)

 MORE TIPS FOR GREECE